umer123-eng/SQL-Task-7/README.md

 ---

 🗃️ Tables Used

 - StudentDetails: Contains student ID, name, and address
 - StudentMarks: Contains student ID, marks, and age

 ---

 💡 Learning Outcomes

-   ->Simplified queries using views
+→ Simplified queries using views
-   ->Ensured filtered data entry with WITH CHECK OPTION ->Understood view limitations and behaviors ->Hands-on with real-life view use-cases in joins
+→ Ensured filtered data entry with WITH CHECK OPTION
+→ Understood view limitations and behaviors
+→ Hands-on with real-life view use-cases in joins

+---

+📂 Files in this Repo

 | File Name                  | Description                                                 |
 | -------------------------- | ----------------------------------------------------------- |